romanzapien/romanzapien.github.io/about.md

 <p>Hi there!
 My name is Román Zapién-Campos.
 I am a researcher interested in microbial biology — more concretely on their ecology and evolution.
 Although I have mostly relied on theoretical approaches, I am interested in combining these with experimental methods, aiming for dialogue between theory and experiments.</p>

-<p>Currently, I am a PhD student at the Max Planck Institute for Evolutionary Biology (Plön, Germany).
+<p>Currently, I am a PostDoc at the Max Planck Institute for Evolutionary Biology (Plön, Germany), where I also completed my PhD (December 2021).
 I work with Arne Traulsen in the Evolutionary Theory department, studying the ecology and evolution of microbes associated with hosts.</p>

 <p>Before coming to Plön, I was involved in other research projects.
 For my BSc thesis in IPN (Mexico), I worked on a cellular automaton to investigate the preservation of microbial diversity in highly antagonistic communities.
 After this, during my MRes thesis in UCL (UK), I investigated how to engineer microbial interactions leading to a stable mutualism.</p>